What Does an Advertising Agency Creative Director Do?

 PRESENT A PORTFOLIO

-You will be expected to have a portfolio of work to show your potential employers.
+You will be expected to have a portfolio of work to show potential employers.
 It should demonstrate the range of your talents in a variety of media forms.

 Comparing Similar Jobs